Third teen suspect arrested in killing of Barnard student Tessa Majors

-A third teenage suspect has been arrested in the killing of Barnard College student Tessa Majors, who was stabbed during a robbery in a New York City park in December.
+A third teenage suspect has been arrested in the killing of Barnard College student Tessa Majors, who was stabbed during an alleged robbery in a New York City park in December.

 The teen turned himself in to police on Wednesday.